 Expenses

 Okay, onto the major pain point, how much is this trip going to cost you?
 Well, we’re going to give you that annoying answer you never want to hear – it depends.
-Because truthfully it does depend, on which hotel you book, which attractions you do, where you decide to eat, how many beers you have in a rooftop bar etc etc. In essence, New York is going to be as expensive as you make it.
+Because truthfully it does depend; on which hotel you book, which attractions you do, where you decide to eat, how many beers you have in a rooftop bar etc. In essence, New York is going to be as expensive as you make it.

 Once your hotel is booked, the rest is down to you.
-The hotel is essential, but everything else is desirable.
+A hotel is essential, but everything else is desirable.
 You can eat at cheaper places quite easily, you can do a lot of really cool free activities and you can use the subway to get around.
 On the flip side of the coin, you could dine at Michelin star restaurants, take a luxury helicopter tour over NYC and take Ubers all across the city.

 Here’s what an average couple might spend each day: